muratk5n/thirdwave/en/README.md

 "Finfluencers"

-The Mandarin: "The Australian Securities and Investments Commission [had a session on] on greenwashing, crypto regulation, and finfluencers"
+The Mandarin: "The Australian Securities and Investments Commission [had a session on].. crypto regulation, and finfluencers"

 ---